How to Start a 501(c)(6) Organization [Complete Guide]

 Steps to start 501c6 Nonprofit

-Whether your nonprofit organizes as a 501c3 or a 501c6, there are benefits.
+Whether your nonprofit is organized as a 501(c)(3) or a 501(c)(6), there are benefits.
 Both statuses are exempt from filing federal taxes.
-Each of these types of organizations must file for tax-exempt status with the IRS.
-As a 501c3, your organization can either file Form 1023 or Form 1023EZ.
-But if your nonprofit is a 501c6, you will fill out Form 1024.
+Each of these types of organizations must first file for tax-exempt status with the IRS.
+As a 501(c)(3), your organization can either file Form 1023 or Form 1023EZ.
+But if your nonprofit is a 501(c)(6), you will fill out Form 1024.

 Each type of nonprofit may also be exempt from state and local taxes, depending on the state.

 One of the most significant differences between these two types of nonprofits is their ability to lobby government officials.
-501c3 nonprofits can take part in some lobbying practices but must limit these acts.
-501c3 nonprofits can also engage in advocacy for certain issues and can be part of voter registration and get out the vote drives.
+501(c)(3) nonprofits can take part in some lobbying practices but must limit these acts.
+501(c)(3) nonprofits can also engage in advocacy for certain issues and can be part of voter registration drives, as long as they don’t support a specific candidate.
 Any more involvement in lobbying can endanger their tax-exempt status.
-501c3 organizations also cannot get involved in any campaigning for their favorite candidates.

 1. It must be an association of persons having some common business interest and its purpose must be to promote this common business interest.